emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI is alright but has room for improvement. ⚠️
 1. Site is lacking subtitle features. ❌
 1. Has movies, shows and anime. ✔️
-1. Has no watchlists, continue watching or history. ❌
+1. Has no watch lists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️